jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+One man's vulgarity is another man's lyric.

+> Judge Brent Knazan

+Only hands can wash hands.

+> Goethe

 He was a being created out of some unidentifiable material, iron, glass, nettles, but alive, alive, the hot breath streaming from his nose and mouth.

 ...